giellalt/lang-crk/crk.md

 This lexicon is for abbrs that always have a constituent following it.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/abbreviations.lexc](http://github.com/giellalt/lang-crk/blob/main/../src/fst/stems/abbreviations.lexc)</small>Place-holder for inserting derivational FST after prefixes and before suffixes
+<small>This (part of) documentation was generated from [src/fst/stems/abbreviations.lexc](https://github.com/giellalt/lang-crk/blob/main/src/fst/stems/abbreviations.lexc)</small>

+---

-DRV-FST is the place-holder character
+Place-holder for inserting derivational FST after prefixes and before suffixes DRV-FST is the place-holder character

 Linking verb stems from Derivational FST to their inflectional suffixes